Carcanet Press

 • Reviews

 • Sujata Bhatt was born in Ahmedabad, India.
 She grew up in Pune (India) and in the United States.
 She received her MFA from the Writers’ Workshop at the University of Iowa.
-To date, she has published six collections of poetry with Carcanet Press.
+To date, she has published eight collections of poetry with Carcanet Press.
 She received the Commonwealth Poetry Prize (Asia) and the Alice Hunt Bartlett Award for her first collection, Brunizem (1988).
-Subsequent collections include Monkey Shadows (PBS recommendation, 1991), The Stinking Rose (shortlisted for the Forward Poetry Prize, 1995), Point No Point (1997), Augatora (PBS Recommendation, 2000), and A Colour for Solitude (2002).
-She received a Cholmondeley Award in 1991 and the Italian Tratti Poetry Prize in 2000.
-She has translated Gujarati poetry into English for the Penguin Anthology of Contemporary Indian Women’s Poetry, and has translated poems by Gunter Grass and Gunter Kunert.
-Her translations from the German include Mickle Makes Muckle: poems, mini plays and short prose by Michael Augustin (Dedalus Press, 2007).
-She has been a Lansdowne Visiting Writer at the University of Victoria, in British Columbia, a Visiting Fellow at Dickinson College in Pennsylvania, and more recently was Poet-in-Residence at the Poetry Archive in London.
+Subsequent collections include Monkey Shadows (PBS Recommendation, 1991), The Stinking Rose (shortlisted for the Forward Poetry Prize, 1995), Point No Point (1997), Augatora (PBS Recommendation, 2000), A Colour for Solitude (2002), Pure Lizard (shortlisted for the Forward Poetry Prize, 2008), and Collected Poems (PBS Special Commendation, 2013).
+She received a Cholmondeley Award in 1991, the Italian Tratti Poetry Prize in 2000, and the German Literature Award, Das neue Buch, in 2008.
+In 2014 she was the first recipient of the Mexican International Poetry Prize, Premio Internacional de Poesía Nuevo Siglo de Oro 1914–2014.
+She has translated poetry from Gujarati and German into English.
+She has been a Lansdowne Visiting Writer at the University of Victoria, in British Columbia, a Visiting Fellow at Dickinson College in Pennsylvania, and more recently was Poet-in-Residence at the Poetry Archive in London and at the Heinrich Böll Cottage on Achill Island, Ireland.
 Her work has been widely anthologised, broadcast on radio and television, and has been translated into more than twenty languages.
-Currently, Sujata Bhatt lives in Germany with her husband and daughter.
+Currently, she divides her time between Germany and elsewhere.

 Share this...